 What if I don't belong to a homeschool group, I can't come on the date my homeschool group has selected, or my group does not have the minimum 20 students?

 We offer Homeschool Week during the first full week of January.
-The dates for the 2016 Homeschool Week are Jan.
-4-8, 2016.
-Homeschool Week registrations will be based on your child's grade level: 4th and 5th grade on Monday and Tuesday; middle school on Wednesday; and high school on Thursday and Friday, with a maximum of 50 students per day.
+The dates for the 2017 Homeschool Week are Jan.
+3-6, 2017.
+Homeschool Week registrations will be based on your child's grade level: 4th and 5th grade on Tuesday; middle school on Wednesday and Thursday; and high school on Friday, with a maximum of 50 students per day.
 If your children cross these grade divisions, you may register older children on a younger day to avoid making multiple trips to the Bar; younger children may not register for older days.
 To register for Homeschool Week, complete the Homeschool Week Registration Form

 HERE and then email your completed registration form to us at